oarcscience/ith.oarc.science/lgbt/index.md

 which has taken months of research to write, provides all available scriptural quotes on this subject, with links into the full texts, also available at this site.
-Also included are the [complete text of several books on the subject](#modern), scanned specially to provide background information for this page.
+Also included are the [complete text of several books on the subject](#modern.md), scanned specially to provide background information for this page.

 ------------------------------------------------------------------------